-Unless otherwise specified, a tolerance of +/- 2mm will be accepted for manufacturing purposes only with respect to the CAD surfaces.
-Any discrepancies contrived to create a special aerodynamic effect or surface finish will not be permitted.

-Minimal discrepancies from the CAD surfaces will also be accepted in the following cases:

-- a.
-Minimal repairs carried out on aerodynamic components and approved by the FIA - Tape, provided it does not achieve an aerodynamic effect otherwise not permitted by Article 3 - c.
-Junctions between bodywork panels - d.
+- d.
+Irrespective of b), a tolerance of Z=+/-2mm will be accepted for parts of the car lying on the Z=0 plane, with -375 $\leq$ Y $\leq$ 375 and ahead of XR=0. - e.
+Minimal discrepancies from the CAD surfaces will also be accepted in the following cases: - i.
+Minimal repairs carried out on aerodynamic components and approved by the FIA - ii.
+Tape, provided it does not achieve an aerodynamic effect otherwise not permitted by Article 3 - iii.
+Junctions between bodywork panels - iv.
 Local bodywork fixing details